daniellyz/MergeION/README.md

 # MergeION: Batch processing of LC-MS/MS chromatograms into a spectral library

 In tandem mass spectrometry-based metabolomics, automated structure identification is usually performed by spectral library search and in silico fragmentation (smart algorithms).
-The missing steps towards complete automation are the pre-processing and format conversion of raw chromatograms acquired in DDA (Data-driven acquisition) or targeted MS/MS-mode.
-The package fills these gaps and enables batch-processing of selected MS/MS scans on commonly used structure elucidation software, including CSI:FingerID, MSFinder, GNPS and Metfrag.
+For both approaches, the missing steps towards automation are the pre-processing and format conversion of raw chromatograms acquired in DDA (Data-driven acquisition) or targeted MS/MS-mode.
+As for, following steps are usually performed chromatogram by chromatogram, spectrum by spectrum in vendor software & text editors: selecting MS/MS scans, processing spectra, copying them along with metadata (e.g.ion mode, compound name...) into in-house database (for chemical standards) or structure identification software (for unknowns).
+Our package fills these gaps and enables: i) automated spectral library generation; ii) batch-processing LC-MS/MS data on commonly used structure elucidation software (CSI:FingerID, MSFinder, GNPS and Metfrag).
-To achieve this, MS/MS scans from one or multiple raw chromatogram files are extracted according to m/z (and retention time) provided by users.
-They are then merged into a single "spectral library" and can be exported to different formats compatible with different software tools.
-Users can also use this package to build their own spectral library by adding metadata.
-The following pipelin shows the key steps achieved by the package:
+MS1 and MS2 scans from one or multiple raw chromatogram files are first extracted according to m/z (and retention time) provided by users.
+They are then merged into a GNPS-style spectral library and can be later converted to formats compatible with different software tools.
+The following pipeline shows the key steps achieved by the package:

 ![choose](inst/workflow.png)